SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :ref:`more-on-overview` section.
 By the way, you can switch the creation of these tables off passing the appropriate arguments to the :class:`~pypet.environment.Environment` constructor to reduce the size of the final HDF5 file.

+There are three different storage modes that can be chosen for ``f_store`` as well as the other storage methods (see below).

+* :const:`pypet.pypetconstants.STORE_NOTHING`: (0)

+    Nothing is stored.

+* :const:`pypet.pypetconstants.STORE_DATA_SKIPPING`: (1)

+    A speedy version of the choice below.
+Data of nodes that have not been stored before are written to disk.
+Thus, skips all nodes (groups and leaves) that have been stored before, even if they contain new data that has not been stored before.

+* :const:`pypet.pypetconstants.STORE_DATA`: (2)

+    Stores data of groups and leaves to disk.
+Note that individual data already found on disk is not overwritten.
+If leaves or groups contain new data that is not found on disk, the new data is added.
+Here addition only means creation of new data items like tables and arrays, but data is **not** appended to existing data arrays or tables.

+* :const:`pypet.pypetconstants.OVERWRITE_DATA`: (3)

+    Stores data of groups and leaves to disk.
+All data on disk is overwritten with data found in RAM.
+Be aware that this may yield fragmented HDF5 files.
+Therefore, use with care.
+Overwriting data is not recommended as explained below.

+Although you can delete or overwrite data you should try to stick to this general scheme:
+*whatever is stored to disk is the ground truth and therefore should not be changed*.

+Why being so strict?
+Well, first of all, if you do simulations, they are like numerical *scientific experiments*, so you run them, collect your data and keep these results.
+There is usually no need to modify the first raw data after collecting it.
+You may analyse it and create novel results from the raw data, but you usually should have no incentive to modify your original raw data.
+Second of all, HDF5 is bad for modifying data which usually leads to fragmented HDF5 files and does not free memory on your hard drive.
+So there are already constraints by the file system used (but trust me this is minor compared to the awesome advantages of using HDF5, and as I said, why the heck do you wanna change your results, anyway?).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Storing data individually